-I’ve watched many bridge rounds over time from a far, and took $500k in bridge capital at EchoSign myself when our seed round didn’t end up being quite enough to get us to the Series A.
+I’ve watched many bridge rounds over time from afar, and even took $500k in bridge capital at Adobe Sign / EchoSign myself when our seed round didn’t end up being quite enough to get us to the Series A.

 What is a “bridge financing”?
-Simply put, it’s another round of venture financing from the same investors as the last round.
-VCs do not like to do this.
+Again, simply put, it’s another round of venture financing from the same investors as the last round.
+Note: VCs do not like to do this.
 VCs like to see each round priced 2x-3x the last round, or higher.
 And generally, they prefer a new lead investor for the next round, and often, the most prestigious one possible.
-These days, many larger VCs are pre-empting the next round in their top companies without a new, outside lead.
+Even now, many larger VCs are still pre-empting the next round in their very top companies without a new, outside lead.
 But that’s not a bridge.
 Those rounds are usually priced much higher, and correlate to very high performance.

-A bridge round is when you are doing OK, maybe even good, but not quite well enough to attract a next round investor yet.
+A bridge round isn’t a pre-emptive round from an insider.
+Rather, it’s when you are doing OK, maybe even good, but not quite well enough to attract a next-round investor yet.

 Here are a few key dynamics to understand.
 Because VCs do plan for bridge rounds, but don’t like them, the dynamics can be drama-full:

 - So if you split up a round among many VCs and investors (vs 1 or 2) — do not expect any to bridge you.
 This is really restating the second half of the prior point, but it is so important, it bears specifically calling out.
 Yes, VCs carry “reserves” to bridge their core investments.
-But if you decide to split a seed round among say 3-4 VCs firms, or just go with angels, there are some advantages there.
+But if you decide to split a seed round among, say, 3-4 VC firms, or just go with angels, there are some advantages there.
 But if you do this — no one will carry any reserves for a bridge round.
 No one.